 ‘You will receive the power of the Holy Spirit which will come on you.
 And then you will be my witnesses … to earth’s remotest end.’
 (Acts 1: 8)

-If you or your child are interested in being confirmed, please contact Canon Peter Seal to find out more.
+If you or your child are interested in being confirmed, please contact one of the clergy to find out more.
 There are usually several weeks of preparation leading up to this special occasion.
-The confirmation service itself is led by a bishop; in this parish it usually takes place at some point in late spring or early summer.
+The confirmation service itself is led by a bishop.